kitchenbeats/botlink-dashboard/src/__test__/README.md

 When implementing E2E tests, you will need to:

-1. Create a `.env.test` file with real credentials for external services
+1. Create `.env` files with real credentials for external services & additional variables for e2e tests
-2. Update the `testEnvSchema` in `src/lib/env.ts` to validate the required environment variables
+2. Update the `testEnvSchema` in `src/lib/env.ts` to validate the required additional environment variables
 3. Update the GitHub Actions workflow to include E2E tests with the necessary secrets

 ## Implementing E2E Tests